 Augmented reality makes lugging around big and bulky products to trade shows and sales meetings a thing of the past.
 It’s a convenient and simple way to not only bring products alive but to bring the product experience to customers.
 Just take a look at how Delphi, a car parts supplier, lets potential customers see a 360 view of a car and individual parts with detailed information.
 Using AR for product and service demonstrations is a great way to engage more with customers, stand out amongst your competitors and saves you from dragging a car all the way to a trade show.

 We’ve all been there: buying a light fixture or a couch that looks really great in the store, but isn’t what you imagined it to be in your own home.
 It’s a struggle for most of us, but home decor companies like IKEA and Wayfair know how to fix all your doubts.
 Through the IKEA Place or Wayfair app that uses AR technology, customers can see furniture in their homes before buying it.
 It saves time and money for both you and your customers!

 If you’re like most customers, you dread heading to a small and cramped fitting room to try stuff on.
 It’s inconvenient and makes us buy an item without making sure it fits, resulting in increased purchase returns.
 It’s the same story when it comes to cosmetics.
 But, what if your customers could try on clothes or makeup in the comfort of their own homes before spending money?
 That’s where augmented reality comes into play, and brands like Sephora and Zeekit do it well.
 Unsure of how that lip color is going to look with your skin tone?
 Download Sephora Virtual Artist and try it on.
 Want to go clothes shopping in the comfort of your own home?
 Use the Zeekit app to browse through and try on items from thousands of online stores.

 5. Training and Education

 Interested in what AR can do for your business?
-Let’s chat!
+Fill out our contact form, and let’s chat!